Austin Bat Refuge

 Projects/Activities: Our Austin-based work includes:

-Environmental Education – NWF is helping connect Austin students to nature while providing teachers with tools to engage students in meaningful science and math learning experiences.
+• Environmental Education – NWF helps connect Austin students to nature while providing teachers with tools to engage students in science and math learning experiences.

-Monarch Recovery – We are working with the City of Austin to help reverse declining monarch butterfly populations.
+• Monarch Recovery – We work with the City of Austin to help reverse the decline of monarch butterfly populations.

-Protecting Texas Rivers – NWF is working to ensure that Texas manages its limited fresh water resources for the benefit of both people and wildlife.
+• Protecting Texas Rivers – NWF works to ensure that Texas manages its limited fresh water resources for the benefit of both people and wildlife.

 Volunteer Opportunities: Volunteer interns (earning school credit) have assisted us with Outreach, Environmental Education, Marine Science, and Media & Communications.
 Office volunteers are also welcome.